-Speros Vryonis Jr (b.
-1928), the son of Greek emigrants from the island of Cephalonia, was born in Memphis, Tennessee.
+Dr Speros Vryonis Jr (1928-2019), the son of Greek emigrants from the island of Cephalonia, was born in Memphis, Tennessee.
 He was educated at the Christian Brothers School and Southwestern College in Memphis, the American School of Archaeology in Athens, and Harvard University.
 He taught at Harvard and in 1960 joined the Department of History at the University of California at Los Angeles.
 He was Professor of History from 1966 to 1988 and for several years Director of the Gustave E. von Grunebaum Center for Near Eastern Studies.
 He was also Professor of Medieval and Modern History at the University of Athens (1976–84).
 In 1988 he was appointed the first Director of the Alexander S. Onassis Center for Hellenic Studies at New York University.
 From 1996 to 2000 he was Director of the Speros Basil Vryonis Center for the Study of Hellenism at Rancho Cordova, California.

 Among Vryonis’s many books are:

 The Vryonis Collection was purchased by the Library in 1969 from Professor Vryonis.

 The Vryonis Collection comprises about 1540 books and 60 periodicals relating mainly to Byzantine history, art and literature, the Greek Orthodox Church, and the relations between Byzantium and Islamic and Slavic cultures.
 There are also some general works on classical, medieval and Islamic history and the modern history of Greece and Turkey.
 The books are in English, French, German, Greek, Turkish and a number of Slavic languages.
 Most of them were published in the twentieth century, but there are about 100 nineteenth-century imprints and 13 pre-1801 imprints.